-In 2018/19 one M&C decision was called in by the Overview and Scrutiny Business Panel in respect of the procurement of advice to support carers.
-M&C reconsidered their original decision and upheld it.
-No other matters were called in.
+In 2018/19 no-matters were called in either by the Overview and Scrutiny Business Panel or the Education Business Panel.
 The Council has a Constitution Working Party (CWP) to advise it on the operation of its constitutional arrangements but in practice, the procedure rules set out in the constitution are under constant review to reflect changing needs.